About St Barth Commuter

 As of today our maintenance department has grown to gather a team of 8 highly skilled and trained technicians dedicated to provide high quality work and therefore ensure you a safe travel experience.

-Our Maintenance and Repair Organization is EASA Part 145 certified.
+Our Maintenance and Repair Organization is an EASA / FAA Part 145 certified.

 All of our maintenance procedures and operations are realized under the stringent European rules and are regularly supervised by the French authorities (OSAC).
 Our organization also undergoes an annual audit program conducted by our own Quality Management department.

 Our Continued Airworthiness Management Organization is responsible of the technical follow-up of our aircrafts and the maintenance control.

 It is in charge of establishing the maintenance program of each aircraft, based on the manufacturer technical publications and recommendations, and makes sure all the maintenance operations are realized when they are due.
 It is also responsible for the compliance of Service Bulletins, and Airworthiness Directives issued by manufacturers and authorities to ensure the highest level of safety.